 Weekly facilitated virtual sessions (1.5 hours each) plus the always-on Cohort Group Channel for conversations between sessions.
 Real challenges, real conversations, real accountability.

 At the end of five weeks, you graduate from the cohort.
-I step back from the weekly meetings, but the group continues, and continues to grow, together.
+The facilitated sessions end, but the group continues, and continues to grow, together.
 You leave with a group of trusted thinking partners and the habits needed to help support each other effectively.

 Full payment is required upon placement to confirm your seat.
 Your employer may (correctly) view your participation in Orbit as professional development, and may allow you to expense your Program Fee.